Church of the Resurrection (Wheaton, Illinois): Sexual abuse and mishandling

 The mother of the alleged abuse victim returned to Rez in 2019.
 She claimed to have informed Rez leadership of the allegations against Rivera immediately.
 According to news reports, the pastors of Rez provided a therapy referral but did not meet with her until a month after she returned to attending Rez.
 At that time, the mother informed a Rez deacon that she had heard additional allegations from Rez members against Rivera.
 According to news reports, the deacon said she would report the allegations to Ruch and said she would provide "personalized pastoral care plans" for each member of the alleged victim's family, although these were not delivered.

 After the allegations went viral on social media in 2021, the focus of subsequent investigations has been on the response of Ruch (who took a leave of absence to facilitate the investigation) and other leaders in the Upper Midwest Diocese.
 The Rez deacon told media that she could not say whether she reported the mother's allegations to Ruch because of the ongoing investigations.
 In May 2022, the alleged victim's mother filed a lawsuit through counsel Boz Tchividjian, a litigator who handles sex abuse cases against religious organizations, against the now-defunct Christ Our Light Anglican.
 The lawsuit also named Rez, the Greenhouse Movement, the Upper Midwest Diocese and the ACNA as respondents in the discovery process.

+In 2023, 45 priests and lay persons from Bp.
+Ruch's Anglican Diocese of the Upper Midwest and other Anglican Church in North America churches filed a presentment, or set of allegations, against Ruch.The presentment alleged that Ruch welcomed men with criminal histories into Church of the Resurrection without properly notifying the congregation, including Nephtali Matta and John Hays.